 Then both Mahlon and Chilion also died, and the woman was bereft of her two children and her husband.Ruth 1:5(NASB)

 She had become old, widowed, stateless, and penniless, with two pagan daughters-in-law and a heart that was far away from God.
 We read: "Then both Mahlon and Chilion also died, and the woman was bereft of her two children and her husband."
-What a terrible condition to find yourself in, but Naomi had left her homeland, property, relatives, and house, and went far away from the land in which God had planted His people.
+What a terrible condition to find yourself in.
+And Naomi had left her homeland, property, relatives, and house, and had gone far away from the land in which God had planted His people.
 She had wandered far, far away from the Lord.

 However, it was when she reached the 'slough of despond' the 'pit of despair' and a state of utter desperation, that Naomi repented of her foolish choices.
-She remembered the former times and returned to the Lord her God in the land of promise, and He honoured her choice for she was given the responsibility to act as grandmother to Obed (the son of Ruth, her daughter-in-law) who would become the father of Jesse who was the father to the renowned king David.
+She remembered the former times and returned to the Lord, her God, in the land of promise.
+And the Lord honoured her choice, for she was given the responsibility to act as grandmother to Obed (the son of Ruth, her daughter-in-law), who would become the father of Jesse, who was the father to the renowned king David.